agda/agda/doc/user-manual/getting-started/installation.rst

    `GHCup installation instructions <https://www.haskell.org/ghcup/>`_ to install GHC.

 .. note::
-   These binaries are compiled with the :option:`optimise-heavily` flag only, which should suffice in most cases.
-If you require additional flags, use :ref:`Option 1 <install-agda-cabal>` or :ref:`Option 2 <install-agda-dev>` instead.
+   These binaries are compiled with the :option:`optimise-heavily` flag but without :option:`enable-cluster-counting`.
+This configuration should suffice in most cases.
+If you require other compiler flags, use :ref:`Option 1
+   <install-agda-cabal>` or :ref:`Option 2 <install-agda-dev>`.

 .. attention::
    On macOS, these binaries are not `notarised